Abstract & Commentary

 Clostridium difficile is a prominent pathogen in intensive care units (ICUs) and frequently leads to nosocomial infections.
 One of the most common modes of transmission of C. difficile is via the hands of health care workers (HCWs).
 In this study, Landelle and colleagues aimed to determine how often HCWs’ hands became contaminated with C. difficile after caring for patients with C. difficile infection (CDI).
 They also identified risk factors for hand contamination.

 Amazingly, and also disturbing, C. difficile spores were found on the hands of nearly one out of every four HCWs who had cared for patients with CDI (16/66, 24%).
 C. difficile spores were not isolated from any HCWs caring for patients without CDI (0/44).
 Having more patient contacts or more contacts with a patient’s environment was associated with a higher risk of hand contamination.
 The number and length of high-risk contacts as well as lack of glove use were also risk factors for hand contamination.
-After controlling for multiple risk factors using logistic regression, high-risk contact (odds ratio per 1 contact increment, 2.78; 95% CI, 1.42-5.45; P = 0.003) and at least 1 contact without the use of gloves (odds ratio 6.26; 95% CI, 1.27-30.78; P = 0.02) were associated with hand contamination.
+After controlling for multiple risk factors using logistic regression, the number of high-risk contacts (odds ratio for every additional high-risk contact, 2.78; 95% CI 1.42-5.45) and having at least 1 contact without the use of gloves (odds ratio 6.26; 95% CI 1.27-30.78) were associated with hand contamination with C. difficile spores.